Everything about Squire™'s sovereign, jurisdiction-grounded legal AI - what it is, how it stays accurate, where your data lives, and what it costs.

 What does "sovereign legal AI" mean?

 "Sovereign" means the AI respects your jurisdiction's laws and data.
-Squire's models are trained on local law content and run in-region (local cloud or on-site).
-This ensures compliance with data sovereignty requirements: your data stays in your country and under your control.
-It also means Squire's answers are grounded in your specific legal system.
+Squire™'s intelligence is built on local law content, and your data is stored in-region and encrypted under a key unique to your firm.
+This supports data-sovereignty requirements: your data stays under your control.
+Fully in-country and on-premise inference is supported for Enterprise deployments.
+It also means Squire™'s answers are grounded in your specific legal system.

 What is the "Hallucination Firewall"?